Generic selectors

 10) Turf Moor, Burnley

 In terms of a view (not of the football pitch), you won't find a better stadium in England than the top of the James Hargreaves Stand at Turf Moor.
-There are issues with Turf Moor, though, including its size and outdated facilities.
+There are issues with Turf Moor, though, including its outdated facilities, which are long overdue an upgrade.

 9) St James' Park, Newcastle